vighimre87/Password_Generator/Pseudocode.md

 8. We need to create a function to get a random element from an array

-9. Inside the generatePassword() method we need to create an empty string for the password and call generatePassword to
+9. Inside the generatePassword() method we need to create an empty string for the password and call the getRandom(randomArray) in order to select a random element from one of the array

 Test cases:
 lowercase, uppercase, numeric, special